thousandeyes/thousandeyes-sdk-java/usage/docs/QuotasApi.md

 Create or update accout group quotas

-This endpoint assigns quota values to multiple account groups across multiple organizations.
+This operation assigns quota values to multiple account groups across multiple organizations.
 To use this endpoint, you need the &#x60;Edit organization and account group quotas&#x60; permission, which is a management-level permission.
-This endpoint follows a cumulative behavior––This means that the quotas are assigned to the designated account groups, and any previous assignments remain in place without any unassignment occurring.
+This operation follows a cumulative behavior––This means that the quotas are assigned to the designated account groups, and any previous assignments remain in place without any unassignment occurring.

 ### Example